fairlearn/fairlearn/docs/about/index.rst

 The project aspires to include:

-- A Python library of fairness metrics and mitigation algorithms
+- A Python library for fairness assessment and improvement (fairness metrics, mitigation algorithms, plotting, etc.)
-- Tools for fairness assessment (e.g., plotting, dashboards, etc.)
-- Educational materials (comprehensive user guide, detailed case studies, Jupyter notebooks, white papers, etc.)
+- Educational resources covering societal and technical processes for unfairness mitigation (comprehensive user guide, detailed case studies, Jupyter notebooks, white papers, etc.)

 Development of Fairlearn is firmly grounded in the understanding that fairness